Blog Layout

 Fence

-The landscape of the tower hill area is changing, this entire area now becomes very different from the Master Plan even though many elements of the plan are now located here.
+The landscape of the Tower Hill area is changing, this entire area now becomes very different from the Master Plan even though many elements of the plan are now located here.
 Having established the site for the Children’s Garden, an L-shaped section of redwood fence is built to frame out an area adjacent to where the Education Center will be, the Ed Center is part of the Children’s Garden project and will sit in front of it.

 This fence will also act as a backdrop for the Community Gardens which have been moved to the West from their original location.
 It will have decorative brick pillars.